 Silos are for Missiles and Animal Feed, Not Customers

 This is by no means an optimal solution.
-It would not resolve any of the organization’s internal problems or ease the difficulties of doing business with them.
+It wouldn’t resolve any of the organization’s internal problems or ease the difficulties of doing business with them.
 So why aren’t I advocating for full disruption of this organization’s “silo culture,” or arguing for a single point of resolution?
 Because in many organizations, if there is no way to improve incrementally, there will literally be no improvement at all.

 A slightly more gracious, slightly less obtuse interaction may be the closest this organization can get — at least in the immediate future — to a more satisfactory customer experience.